MRucka/Drought-Watch/README.md

 ## What's next
 In the near future, we are going to try:
 * EfficientNet;
+* Haralick features code review & vectorization;
-* haralick.py vectorization;
+* clouds detection code vectorization;
-* Data Augmentation techniques.
+* data augmentation techniques.